 Cryptocurrency is money that uses cryptographic proof (the blockchain).
 Bitcoin was the first cryptocurrency.
 It was designed to handle peer-to-peer payments without needing to involve intermediaries.
-Everything would be based on cryptographic proof rather than blind trust that we give to banks.
+Everything would be based on cryptographic proof rather than the blind trust that we give to banks.

 Different cryptos are housed on different blockchains.
-(ADA is on the Cardano blockchain, Ether on Ethereum etc)
+(ADA is on the Cardano blockchain, Ether on Ethereum, etc)

 That’s the most I’ll be talking about Bitcoin tho, as DeFi is built on Ethereum.
-Bitcoin’s little (and better IMO) brother and the second largest cryptocurrency by market cap.
+Bitcoin’s little (and better IMO) brother and the second-largest cryptocurrency by market cap.
 It was created by Vitalik Buterin (and team) and launched in 2015 after years in the making.

 While Bitcoin is known for its peer-to-peer payment system, Ethereum is capable of more than transactions.
 It can power decentralized applications (like financial tools and social media platforms) using smart contract technology.